jjjllxx/CPP-Study-Repo/03 Class.md

 static method cannot access non-static variable. (illegal reference to non-static member)
 Reason: static method does not have a class instance.

-# static in local scope
+# Static in Local Scope
 When defining a variable, consider
 1. Lifetime: how long will it remain in memory before being deleted.
 2. Scope: where can access that variable.